hasundue/molt/README.md

 #### Update dependencies non-interactively

 The `update` sub-command of `cli.ts` is designed to be used in non-interactive environments, such as CI/CD pipelines.
+Run `molt update --help` for more details.

 ##### Example: Update dependencies and write changes to files